-Disability pension: The insured must have at least 150 weeks of contributions in the last six years and be assessed with at least a 67% loss of earning capacity (total disability) or a 50% to 66% loss of earning capacity (partial disability).
+Disability pension: Assessed with at least a 67% loss of earning capacity (total disability) or a 50% to 66% loss of earning capacity (partial disability) with at least 150 weeks of contributions in the last six years or at least 250 total weeks of contributions.

-Constant-attendance allowance: Paid if the insured requires the constant attendance of others to perform daily functions.
+Constant-attendance allowance: The insured requires the constant attendance of others to perform daily functions.

-Dependent's supplement: Paid if the insured is assessed with a total disability.
+Dependent's supplement: Assessed with a total disability.
 The supplement is paid for a wife or disabled husband, children younger than age 15 (age 21 if student, no limit if disabled), and dependent relatives older than age 60 or disabled.